Sabre vs Katana

 There is a common misconception that Western Martial Arts (i.e. The Arte of Defense) were never as developed or advanced as their eastern counterparts.
 This could not be further from the truth, as since the twelfth century we have manuals detailing incredibly complex techniques for all manners of weaponry.
 As a later weapon that became nearly universal, the sabre was particularly favored and developed, and the historical practices and techniques are still alive today.
 I have provided for your enjoyment a video of two excellent historical fencers wielding infantry sabres (full weight, blunted weapons that are equivalent to the dueling sabre I've shown previously), as well as a manual from the nineteenth century depicting proper military sabre techniques (derived mostly from classical Italian dueling sabre).

-As with my other debate, I will give my oponant one opportunity to post their arguments in the next round and have arguments in the final round.
+It is amazing to me how many people will accept this debate only to forfeit.
+As with my other attempts, I will give my opponant one opportunity to post their arguments in the third round and provide rebuttals in the last.

 You are not eligible to vote on this debate